barzan/dbseer/README.md

 DBSeer Installation and Usage Guide

+*Watch our video demo*: http://dbseer.org/video
 ---

+**0. Package Overview**

-The current DBSeer includes two sub-packages: 1) *middleware* and 2) *GUI front-end*.
+DBSeer consists of two sub-packages: 1) *middleware* and 2) *GUI front-end*.

-The middleware works independently from DBSeer main and located under directory 'middleware'.
-The GUI works with both DBSeer main and middleware.
-The GUI is located under directory 'dbseer_front_end'
+The middleware is located under the 'middleware' directory and the GUI is located under the 'dbseer_front_end' directory.

-The main DBSeer package is written in MATLAB, and also supports Octave (4.0.0 and higher).
-The middleware and GUI front-end are written in Java.
+DBSeer's internal logic is written in MATLAB (or GNU Octave 4.0.0 or higher) and Julia.
+The middleware and GUI front-end are both written in Java.

+<Note>: In this documentation we will refer to both servers and clients.
+The server refers to the machines running your database management system (e.g., MySQL) and/or running DBSeer's middleware.
+The client is used to refer to the machine (e.g., your laptop) where you will lunch DBSeer's GUI and can manage your database and middleware from.

 **1. Dependencies**

+You need the following packages on the client that runs DBSeer's GUI:

-* MATLAB (R2007b and higher) or Octave (4.0.0 and higher)
+* MATLAB (R2007b or higher) or Octave (4.0.0 or higher)
+* Julia (0.3.10 or higher)
+* Java 1.6+

+If you are compiling DBSeer from source, then you need the following:
 * JDK 1.6+
-* (for middleware) Linux ('dstat' only runs on Linux)
-* ant (to compile the GUI front-end manually)
+* ant (to compile the source code)

-**2. Middleware**

-NOTE: All commands in this section assume you are in the root directory of the middleware.
+Your server must be running:
+* Linux (to use the middleware which in turn runs 'dstat'; however, you can use other operating systems if you can run 'dstat' command on them)
+* MySQL, MariaDB or Postgres (these are the only DBMSs that are currently supported)

+**2. Building DBSeer from the source code**

+Check out the latest release (from https://github.com/barzan/dbseer/) and then follow the instructions below:

-A) Building the Middleware
+***2.1.
+Building the Middleware***

-To build the middleware, please run the file named 'build', as shown below
+To build the middleware, go to the root directory of the middleware, and run the file named 'build', as shown below

 	./build

-If the the file is not executable, use the following command to make it
+If the the file is not executable, use the following command to make it executable:
-executable:

 	chmod 755 build

-B) Executing the Middleware
+***2.2.
+Bulding the GUI front-end***

+The DBSeer GUI front-end has been developed using IntelliJ IDEA.

+* Import the directory 'dbseer_front_end' as a project in IntelliJ IDEA.
+* Manually compile the package.

+To manually compile the GUI, follow the following steps:

+The GUI front-end includes a xml file for 'ant' to compile itself.
+In the directory 'dbseer_front_end', run the following command:

+	> ant -f dbseer_front_end.xml

+This will create *dbseer_front_end.jar* in the 'out/artifacts/dbseer_front_end_jar' directory.

+**3. Installing DBSeer**

+***3.1.
+Configuring dstat***

+To make sure the middleware can execute dstat (to monitor system resources and get the log file), please first configure the variables in rs-sysmon2/setenv.
+In the setenv file, you need to configure {mysql_user, mysql_pass, mysql_host, mysql_port} variables.
+Also, make sure that the file rs-sysmon2/dstat is executable.
+If not, use the following command to make it executable,

+	chmod 755 rs-sysmon2/dstat

+***3.2.
+Run the Middleware***

-To execute the middleware, please run the file named 'middleware' with required arguments, as shown below
+To run the middleware, please run the file named 'middleware' (in the top-level of the middleware directory) with required arguments, as described below.

+If you would like to run DBSeer's middleware on a different server than the one hosting your database:

-	./middleware <listening_port> <User Name>@<MySQL IP> <MySQL Port>
-		<Thread Number> <User Password File> <port for user>(optional)
+	./middleware <listening_port> <User Name>@<DB IP> <DB Port> <Thread Number> <User Password File> <port for user>(optional)
-	(for remote MySQL IP)

-or
+But if you would like to run DBSeer's middleware on the same server that is hosting your database:

-	./middleware <listening_port> 127.0.0.1 <MySQL Port> <Thread Number>
-		<User Password File> <port for user>(optional)
+	./middleware <listening_port> 127.0.0.1 <DB Port> <Thread Number> <User Password File> <port for user>(optional)

-	(for local MySQL IP, '127.0.0.1' can be replaced with 'localhost')
+(Here, '127.0.0.1' can also be replaced with 'localhost')

 If the the file is not executable, use the following command to make it
 executable:

-	chmod 755 build

-If MySQL server is located on remote IP, please run the middleware with root privilege (simply add 'sudo' before the command line above).
+Note: If your database server is located on a remote server, please run the middleware command with root permissions (simply add 'sudo' before the ./middleware commands).

 Arguments details:

-	<listening_port>:	an integer as port number used by middleware to
+	<listening_port>:	(an integer) the port number that DBSeer's middleware should listen on.
+You should specify
-				listening to MySQL clients requests
+				the same port number that your users/applications send their SQL queries to.

-	<User Name>@<MySQL IP>:	a string contains the user name for middleware
+	<User Name>@<DB IP>:	(a string) the user name for the middleware
-				to login remote server via SSH and the IP address of remote server
+				to login to the server hosting the database (via SSH) and the IP address of the server hosting the database

-	<MySQL Port>:		an integer as listening port number of MySQL
-				server

-	<Thread Number>:	an integer which tells the program to create
-				that number of working threads, which pass
-				MySQL clients queries and log them, and this number excludes the thread used to communicate with users.
+	<DB Port>:		(an integer) the listening port of the DB.
+This should be different than the <listening_port>
+				used by DBSeer's middleware if the middleware and the database are on the same server.
+				The middleware forwards the incoming queries to the database via this port.

+	<Thread Number>:	(an integer) the number of working threads to be used by the middleware.
+The middleware
+				can use several threads to forward the clients queries to the database. default value: ??

-	<User Password File>:	a string as name of the file which contains
-				users ID and correspoding passwords, with
+	<User Password File>:	(a string) the name of the file that contains users ID and correspoding passwords, with
-				MySQL-related variables for dstat (only for the remote MySQL server scenario.
-The file should follow the format shown below
+				database-related variables for dstat (only for scenarios where the database server and the middleware are hosted on different servers).
+The file should follow the format shown below:
 					<user-password>
 					user0
 					password0